deathInTheAfternoon/the_book/src/example_front_proxy/simple_http_server.md

             .launch().await;
 }
 ```
-The 'struct Args' is used by Clap to define command line arguments.
-It also uses the Rust Doc '///' comments to generate help messages.
+The 'struct Args' is used by Clap to define and parse command line arguments.
+The Rust Doc '///' comments will generate --help messages.

-The 'DaemonState' structure holds shared state.
-In this case it's the UUID created when the daemon starts.
-Shared state is difficult to achieve in Rust as it wants to be thread safe whereas global variables make that difficult to achieve (TODO: Section on concurrency and what it expects).
-So instead we use the shared state system built into Rocket.
-In fact, you can see how the Rocket framework is passing the shared state into the 'index()' handler.
+It is not straightforward to share state in Rust.
+That's because of the robust concurrency decision making it encourages.
+So we use the mechanism provided by Rocket to hold state between handler invocations.
+So the 'DaemonState' structure holds shared state, in this case the UUID created when the daemon starts.
+You can see how state is passed into handler by examining the arguments to the 'index()' handler.
+You only need to add this argument for Rocket to starting passing in shared state.

-The main() function shows how to read arguments from the command line and use them to configure the rocket engine.
+## Build and run
 To build and run in the foreground (exit using Ctrl-C):
 ```console
 cargo run --release